 Whereas O'Hara's aim had been to revise the Challoner-Rheims NT on the basis of the Vulgate (the basis for most Catholic vernacular translations in those days), and a revised NT was in fact published in 1941, and work begun on the OT was following the same course, the appearance of the Papal Encyclical Divino Afflante Spiritu in 1943, with its encouragement to return to biblical languages, led to scrapping the previous work and beginning a new translation of both the OT and the NT from the original languages.
 The work began appearing piecemeal from 1948 on, still under the Confraternity of Christian Doctrine (CCD) title.
 In the final stages, however, especially with the collaboration of several non-Catholics, the work became a more ecumenical project, and when the completed work appeared in 1970, it was given the title "The New American Bible."
 The NAB NT was further revised, and this revision was completed in 1987.
 Revision of the NAB Psalter was begun in 1988 and it was completed and approved in 1991.
 Revision of the rest of the OT was begun in 1994.

-While the CBA began with fifty charter members in 1936, its active and associate members number a little over 1,500 in 2011 spread throughout the world.
+While the CBA began with fifty charter members in 1936, its full and associate members number over 1,200 in 2011 spread throughout the world.
 (For qualifications of membership, click here.)
 The faith dimension of the CBA continues to be important, but there is no confessional test for membership and many non-Catholics and Jews are members and active in the association.
 There are various regional chapters.

-The CBA also promotes biblical study by providing some support to scholarship students in doctoral Scripture programs, to young scholars after graduation (click on "Grants" in the main menu), and by providing help in funding archaeological digs.
+The CBA also has promoted biblical study by providing some support to scholarship students in doctoral Scripture programs, to young scholars after graduation (click on "Grants" in the main menu), and by providing help in funding archaeological digs.

 The CBA was one of the founding organizations of the Council of Societies for the Study of Religion from its inception in 1970 until its demise in 2010.
 The CBA, along with other societies, formed the Joint Committee of Catholic Learned Societies and Scholars (1977-82) in order to speak with one voice to the bishops; we organized symposia of bishops and scholars, studies from which contributed to at least one episcopal pastoral.